Frank-mundt/OS2valghalla-3-documentation/docs/source/integrations/index.rst

  - ADG_PROD_Adgangsstyring_1
  - The system certificate that is uploaded to the "Anvenedersystem" for the IT system.

 It is nesseray that the server trust the hole cerfificate chain.
-Kombit have ZIP packages with certificates for their test and production environments that can be downloaded here: `Certificates https://digitaliseringskataloget.dk/teknik/certifikater`_ .
+Kombit have ZIP packages with certificates for their test and production environments that can be downloaded here: https://digitaliseringskataloget.dk/teknik/certifikater.

 **Beskedfordeler**